-The Trigger Callable Contingent Yield Notes linked to the least performing of the EURO STOXX 5[®] Index, the Russell 2000[®] Index and the S&P 500[®] Index (each, an "Underlying") due April 12, 2032 (the "Notes") are senior unsecured obligations issued by BofA Finance LLC ("BofA Finance"), a consolidated finance subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
-The Notes will pay a Contingent Coupon Payment On the related Quarterly Observation Date is greater than or equal to its Coupon Barrier, If the Current Underlying Level of the Least Performing Underlying on the related Goupon Payment Date (act) of the Cast Performing Underlying on the applicable quarterly Observation Date is less than its Coupon Barrier, no Contingent Coupon Payment will accrue or be paid on the related Coupon Payment Date.
-Beginning in July 2025, on any Coupon Payment Date prior to the Maturity Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and pay you the Stated Principal Amount plus any Contingent Coupon Payment Onterlying on the Final Observation Date, and no further amounts will be owed to you.
-If the Notes have not previously been called, at maturity, the amount you receive will depend on the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus any final Contingent Coupon Payment otherwise due on the Maturity Date).
-However, if the Notes have not been called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date, the Threipal Amount at maturity, resulting in a loss that is proportionate to the decline in the Current Underlying Level of the Least Performing Underlying on the Final Observation Date, up to a 100% loss of your investment.
-On each Observation Date, the "Least Performing Underlying is the Underlying with the lowes
+.
+The Trigger Callable Contingent Yield Notes linked to the least performing of the EURO STOXX 5 Index, the Russell 2000 Index and the S&P 500 Index (each, an "Underlying") due April 11, 2030 (the "Notes") are senior unsecured obligations issued by BofA Finance LLC ("BofA Finance"), a consolidated finance subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
+The Notes will pay a Contingent Coupon Payment on each quarterly Coupon Payment Date if, and only if, the Current Underlying Level of the Least Performing Underlying on the related quarterly Observation Date is greater than or equal to its Coupon Barrier.
+If the Current Underlying Level of the Least Performing Underlying on the applicable quarterly Observation Date is less than its Coupon Barrier, no Contingent Coupon Payment will accrue or be paid on the related Coupon Payment Date.
+Beginning in July 2025, on any Coupon Payment Date prior to the Maturity Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and pay you the Stated Principal Amount plus any Contingent Coupon Payment otherwise due on such Coupon Payment Date, and no further amounts will be owed to you.
+If the Notes have not previously been called, at maturity, the amount you receive will depend on the Final Value of the Least Performing Underlying on the Final Observation Date.
+If the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus any final Contingent Coupon Payment otherwise due on the Maturity Date).
+However, if the Notes have not been called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the Current Underlying Level of the Least Performing Underlying from the Trade Date to the Final Observation Date, up to a 100% loss of your investment.
+On each Observation Date, the "Least Performing Underlying" is the Underlying with the lowest Underlying Return from the Trade Date to that Observation Date.
+Investing in the Notes involves significant risks.
+You may lose a substantial portion or all of your initial investment.
+All payments on the Notes will be based solely on the performance of the Least Performing Underlying.
+You will not benefit in any way from the performance of the other Underlyings.
+You will therefore be adversely affected in Underlying performs poorly, regardless of the performance of the other Underlyings.
+You will not receive dividends or other distributions paid on any stocks included in the Underlyings or participate in any appreciation of any Underlying.
+The contingent repayment of the Stated Principal Amount applies only if you hold the Notes to maturity or earlier call by the issuer.
+Any payment on the Notes, including any repayment of the Stated Principal Amount, is subject to the creditworthiness of BolA Finance and the Guarantor and is not, either directly or indirectly, an obligation of any third party.